anomaly/prestans/README.rst

 - Seek wisdom from our comprehensive `documentation <https://prestans.readthedocs.org>`_
 - Check to ensure that you are not lodging a duplicate request
-- Google to see that it’s not something to do with your server environment (versions of Web server, WSGI connectors, etc)
+- Search the Web to see that it’s not something to do with your server environment (versions of Web server, WSGI connectors, etc)
 - Ensure that you ask a question on our list, there might already be answer out there or we might have already acknowledged the issue

 When reporting issues: